bgriffen/academic-kickstart/content/code.md

 url: "/code"
 summary: "Code"
 disableShare: true
-showtoc: true
+showtoc: false
 hidemeta: true
 comments: false
 ShowPostNavLinks: false
 ShowBreadCrumbs: false
 ---

-> *Per Aspera Ad Astra.*

 My more comprehensive Github profile can be [found here](https://github.com/bgriffen).

 Although a lot of recent code is tied to new private ventures, some of my larger available work can be found at the following repositories.

 I'm taking a more "make public and clean up later" approach otherwise these would never be released.
-Please forgive any transgressions in the code below.

-# biotech
+## biotech
 {{< projectcards topic="biotech">}}

-# geospatial
+## geospatial
 {{< projectcards topic="geospatial">}}

-# astrophysics
+## astrophysics
 {{< projectcards topic="astro">}}

-# hardware
+## hardware
 {{< projectcards topic="hardware">}}